-"Whoever else may have forgotten, the Duke of Wellington has not ceased to remember the French days' events in Paris had upon the public mind in this country.
-The same causes which accomplished the downfall of the elder branch of the Bourbon family effected also the overthrow of the Wellington-Peel administration, by the impulse which they communicated to the public mind in favour of legislative witness!
-Three villanous red-ceats, standing in the Toulouse and other towns of France, excited by the it.
-We cautioned the people against the snare laid crowd, soon solved the difficulty: they looked on and attempt of the Government to supply the deficiencies for them.
-We counselled to peace and good order! listened till they were laughed out of countenance, and of the state by increased taxation upon the people, then turned their attention to a couple of Italians who ARE LIKELY TO HAVE A POWERFUL EFFECT UPON THE PEOPLE OF THIS COUNTRY. mined on making a disturbance, one of the red-coats at under the circumstances in which they are at present ern Star"!! first coaxed, and then dragged one of the foreigners placed.
-Nor will the resemblance between the preamong the crowd, and strove expestly to incite the sent and the past escape unobserved by the plain unsophisticated mind of the Duke of Wellington."
+"Whoever else may have forgotten, the Duke of Wellington has not ceased to remember the French growd, soon solved the difficulty: they looked on and attempt of the Government to supply the deficiencies listened till they were laughed out of countenance, and of the state by increased taxation upon the people, then turned their attention to a couple of Italians who had just brought their music into the Square.
+Deter- UPON THE PEOPLE OF THIS COUNTRY, mined on making a disturbance, one of the red-coats at | under the circumstances in which they are at present | ern Star"!! first coaxed, and then dragged one of the foreigners placed.
+Nor will the resemblance between the preamong the crowd, and strove earnestly to incite the sent and the past escape unobserved by the plain un-